sfidahussain/mini-app-terraform/README.md

 ```

 ## Considerations
+### Resources
+- DynamoDB - Pay for what you use.
+Good for unpredictable application traffic.
+- API Gateway  -With an API Requests price as low as $0.90 per million requests at the highest tier, you can decrease your costs as your API usage increases per region across your AWS accounts.
+- Lambda - First 1 million requests are free.
+- S3 - Pay for what you use.
+First 50 TB / Month	$0.023 per GB

 ### Costs
 - DynamoDB - Pay for what you use.
 Good for unpredictable application traffic.
 - API Gateway  -With an API Requests price as low as $0.90 per million requests at the highest tier, you can decrease your costs as your API usage increases per region across your AWS accounts.